ZAO WOU-KI (1920-2013)

 Zao intelligently understands that his Oracle Bones cannot build a universal art.
 His new Hurricane series offers an unprecedented synthesis of abstract expressionism and action painting, on large canvases that facilitate the amplitude and the violence of the gesture.

 In a vertical format, 3.4.60-1.2.69 evokes an endless swirl.
-This oil on canvas 195 x 130 cm was sold for HK $ 71M including premium by Sotheby's on October 5, 2013 over a lower estimate of HK $ 20M.
+This oil on canvas 195 x 130 cm was sold for HK $ 71M by Sotheby's on October 5, 2013.
 Also vertical, 12.15.60 preserves some traces of oracles.
-This oil on canvas 130 x 96 cm was sold for HK $ 49M including premium by Sotheby's on September 30, 2018 over a lower estimate of HK $ 18M.
+This oil on canvas 130 x 96 cm was sold for HK $ 49M by Sotheby's on September 30, 2018.

-On July 8 in Hong Kong, Sotheby's sells two Hurricanes, in horizontal formats that anticipate the abstract panoramas of the next phase, from 1963 to 1966.
-With a dominant intense blue, 19.11.59, oil on canvas 114 x 146 cm, is estimated HK $ 60M, lot 1018.
-With the colors of fire, 20.03.60, oil on canvas 130 x 162 cm, is estimated HK $ 65M, lot 1017.
+On July 8, 2020, Sotheby's listed two Hurricanes, in horizontal formats that anticipate the abstract panoramas of the next phase, from 1963 to 1966.
+With a dominant intense blue, 19.11.59, oil on canvas 114 x 146 cm, was sold for HK $ 110M from a lower estimate of HK $ 60M, lot 1018.
+With the colors of fire, 20.03.60, oil on canvas 130 x 162 cm, was sold for HK $ 115M from a lower estimate of HK $ 65M, lot 1017.

 Previously Zao wanted to represent the mystical origin of the world by supplementing his paintings with pseudo-calligraphic inscriptions, often centrifugal, which evoke the oldest remains of Chinese culture.
 This style is identified as the Oracle Bone period.